tstewart161/ShopByte/README.md

 # Bulls.ai
-Using generative design to optimize digital advertising targets and customer understanding to maximize your metrics by automatically running experiments
+Using reinforcement and unsupervised learning models to optimize digital advertising targets and customer understanding to maximize your metrics by automatically running experiments